 We use the CR propagation software CRPropa 3.2 \citep{2022JCAP...09..035A} and extend the framework with our custom modules for the generalized nested turbulence, different turbulence geometries, and micromirror scattering.
 We choose sufficiently small step sizes~$s_\mathrm{step} \sim \min \{\lambda_\mathrm{mm}/10^3, \lambda_\mathrm{res}/10^3, \lambda_\mathrm{he}/10^3\}$, with mean free path $\lambda_i \sim \kappa_i / c$ to resolve the small-angle scattering at micromirrors, the resonant scattering in the extrinsic turbulent cascade, and the small-angle scattering in the high-energy limit, respectively.
 The option $\lambda_\mathrm{he}/10^3$ is only included for CR energies above $10\,$EeV, as the high-energy limit is not valid below that energy.
 We compute sufficiently long CR trajectories $d \sim \min \{10^3\lambda_\mathrm{mm}, 10^3\lambda_\mathrm{res}, l_\mathrm{max}\}$ (min is used here to save computation resources as only the more efficient scattering process needs to be resolved) for $E \lesssim 10\,$EeV and $d \sim \max \{10^3\lambda_\mathrm{he}, l_\mathrm{max}\}$ otherwise.
 The time-dependent diffusion coefficient $\kappa(t)$ for CRs performing a correlated random walk is \citep{chen_renshaw_1992}

 with $r$ representing the CR spatial displacement and the operation $\left \langle ... \right \rangle$ averaging over CRs.
 The approximation for $t \gtrsim \lambda/c$ stems from the convergence to central-limit behavior, assuming that the deflection angles $\Theta$ are uniformly distributed after CRs travel a distance equivalent to their mean free path $\lambda$.
-We compute the steady-state diffusion coefficient $\kappa$ by averaging over the value $\kappa(t)$ of $10^3$ CRs.
-When using synthetic turbulence, we average the quantity over ten different realizations.
+We compute the steady-state diffusion coefficient $\kappa$ by averaging $\kappa(t)$ for $10^3$ CRs.
+When using synthetic turbulence, we average this quantity over ten different realizations.